Michelle285/landing-page/README.md

-# LANDING PAGE PROJECT
+# LANDING PAGE
-This is a project that creates a website landing page using html and css
+This is a project that creates a website landing page using HTML and CSS